Lizard: Venom

 Some lizards including the Gila monster are venomous.

 Until 2006 it was thought that the Gila monster and the Mexican beaded lizard were the only venomous lizards.
-However, several species of monitor lizards, including the Komodo dragon, produce powerful venom in their oral glands.
+However, several species of monitor lizards, including the Komodo dragon, produce powerful venom in their salivary glands.
 Lace monitor venom, for instance, causes swift loss of consciousness and extensive bleeding through its pharmacological effects, both lowering blood pressure and preventing blood clotting.
 Nine classes of toxin known from snakes are produced by lizards.
 The range of actions provides the potential for new medicinal drugs based on lizard venom proteins.

 Genes associated with venom toxins have been found in the salivary glands of a wide range of lizards, including species traditionally thought of as non-venomous, such as iguanas and bearded dragons.
 This suggests that these genes evolved in the common ancestor of lizards and snakes, some 200 million years ago (forming a single clade, the Toxicofera).
 However, most of these putative venom genes were "housekeeping genes" found in all cells and tissues, including skin and cloacal scent glands.
 The genes in question may thus be evolutionary precursors of venom genes.